 Grooming your Cavalier King Charles Spaniel isn’t difficult.
-A little care on a regular basis will keep your Cavalier’s coat silky and shiny.
+A little care on a regular basis will keep your dog’s coat silky and shiny.

-Caring for Cavalier Puppies
+Grooming Cavalier Puppies

 Safety comes first

 It’s important to find a safe place for grooming your Cavalier King Charles Spaniel.
 This depends largely on your dog’s age and how familiar he is with your grooming ritual.

-If you decide to lift your dog to your standing height (e.g. to a table top or kitchen counter top), secure your Cavalier with a tether to protect against possible injury should they pull away or try to jump down.
+If you decide to lift your dog to your standing height (e.g., to a tabletop or kitchen countertop), secure your Cavalier with a tether to protect against possible injury should they pull away or try to jump down.

-To prevent hurting your dog and damaging his beautiful coat, make sure your Cavalier King Charles Spaniel is completely dry before grooming your dog.
+- Make sure your Cavalier King Charles Spaniel is completely dry before grooming your dog.
 Wet or sticky knots of fur are especially difficult to work through.

-The general approach is to begin with a pin or slicker brush, making short strokes at the very tips of your Cavalier’s fur.
+- Begin with a pin or slicker brush, making short strokes at the very tips of your Cavalier’s fur.
 As long as you don’t feel any resistance from tangled fur, then take progressively longer sweeps with the brush.
 Once you’re confident the brush moves easily through your Cavalier’s coat, you can use a comb for the final finishing strokes.

-Snarled and Matted Fur
+Handling Snarled and Matted Fur

 The hardest part of grooming your Cavalier King Charles will be dealing with snarled or matted fur.
-It’s not unusual for their fur to become tangled under their ears, in the feathering of their chests or under the tail.
+It’s not unusual for their fur to become tangled under their ears, in the feathering of their chests, or under the tail.

 When you do encounter a snarl or matted fur, set the brush aside and begin by trying to ease the knotted hair apart with your fingers.
 If you find it necessary to use your metal comb, begin with the widest teeth and hold the comb as you would a knife.

 Wet a cotton ball with a safe, non-alcohol-based ear cleaner to remove dirt from your pet’s ear canal.
-(I always used Life’s Abundance Ear Care Formula to clean Bentley’s ears.)
+(I always used Virbac EPIOTIC Ear Cleanser to clean Bentley’s ears.)
 You may also use the ear cleaner for the fur around the ear.